The correct rules of salat in Saheeh hadith

 It is forbidden to recite Qur’anic Doa in Ruku and Sajdah.
 (Mishkat Hadith 63) However, the meaning can be read with a slight lexical change.
 For example, instead of Rabbana Atina Fidduniya … (Baqarah 2/201), say Alla-Humma Rabbana Atina or Alla-Humma A-Tina Fidiya … (Bukhari H / 4522) However, in the last meeting, before returning the salutation after Tashahhud, all types of Doa based on Sahih Hadith including Quranic Doa can be recited.

 If someone finds some part of the prayer with the Imam, he is called Masbook.
 The worshiper will join the prayer in whatever condition he finds the Imam.
-(Tirmidhi H / 591) The part that he gets with the Imam will be considered as the first part of his prayer.
-If he gets in the state of ruku, he will only recite Surah Fatiha and join in ruku.
+(Tirmidhi H / 591) The part that he gets with the Imam will be considered the first part of his prayer.
+If he gets into the state of Ruku, he will only recite Surah Fatiha and join in Ruku.
 Puppies do not have to read.
 If you cannot recite the Fatiha in Surah, the rak’ah will not be counted.
-The traveler will perform the whole salat if he does the ikteda of any muqeem.
-Therefore, bowing, prostration, sitting will join the congregation in the condition in which the Imam can be found.
+The traveler will perform the whole salat if he does the Ikteda of any stay-at-home.
+Therefore, bowing, prostration, and sitting will join the congregation in the condition in which the Imam can be found.
 In that, he will get the full virtue of Jama’at.
 (Mishkat H / 1145)

 The Prophet (sm) said, perform the part of the prayer that you get, And fill in whatever is left out.
 (Muttafaq alaih, Mishkat H / 6)

-It is recommended to perform qaya salat quickly and continuously with ikamat.
+It is recommended to perform Qaja salat quickly and continuously with Iqamat.
 (Muslim H / 1560/60)

-Umri qaya, that is, the qaya prayers of the past or past life, is now a part of the regular obligatory prayers and it is a completely bid’ati practice to perform it as qaya.
+Umri Qaja, that is, the Qaza prayers of the past or past life, is now a part of the regular obligatory prayers and it is a completely Bidat practice to perform it as Qaja.

 Because Islam destroys everything before it.
 (Muslim, Mishkat H / 26)